lhndo/LH-Stinger/README.md

 ## To Do

-- Build log
+- Build log (In progress)
-- Klipper configuration files
-- Documentation and asembly instructions
+- Documentation and asembly instructions (In progress)
 - Lightweight Toolhead based on 2510 and 3515 Delta axials